WNDY-TV: WNDY: Hulman-George ownership

 Wabash Valley Broadcasting agreed in May 1994 to acquire WMCC.
 The company was owned by the Hulman-George family, owners of the Indianapolis Motor Speedway, and owned WTHI-TV in Terre Haute and two TV stations in Florida as well as a television production operation.
 The president of Wabash, Chris Duffy, had previously been the general manager of WTHR (channel 13) and helped start WPDS—which became WXIN—in 1984.
-The transaction closed on December 7 The station was made over, including a new call sign.
+The transaction closed on December 7.
+The station was made over, including a new call sign.
 An attempt to pry the WIND call sign from a Chicago station failed, but a donation to Wabash College was successful in securing rights to use WNDY.
 On January 9, 1995, two days ahead of The WB's debut, WMCC became WNDY-TV "Indy-TV".
 The station traded heavily on racing imagery in its overhaul.
 A checkered flag was incorporated into the new logo; Mario Andretti starred in an advertising campaign to raise awareness of the new station; and one print ad depicted a racing helmet with stickers representing the station's syndicated programs.
 Station operations moved from Strawtown to a new, 30000 ft2 facility owned by the Hulmans near the speedway.

 Though the new ownership dropped telecasts of Chicago Cubs and Chicago White Sox baseball, channel 23 had already been telecasting Indianapolis Ice hockey and Butler Bulldogs men's basketball when it was purchased, and management was interested in pursuing further sports rights.
 In January 1995, Wabash Valley won a ten-year contract with the Indiana High School Athletic Association (IHSAA) to produce and telecast high school state championships in football, basketball, and volleyball.
 These rights had belonged to WTTV for 18 years.
 Former WISH-TV sportscaster Vince Welch joined the station as sports director, hosting IHSAA programming and the station's auto racing coverage.
 The Bob Knight Show moved to WNDY-TV after a 25-year run on WTTV.
 Despite the strong sports orientation and speedway ownership, WNDY-TV would not telecast the Indianapolis 500, nor would it seek to bid on the 500 Festival Parade.
-For the 1995 Indianapolis 500, it aired live coverage of ancillary events and, at lunchtime from May 8–19, a live feed from the track.
+For the 1995 Indianapolis 500, it aired live coverage of ancillary events and, at lunchtime from May 8 to 19, a live feed from the track.